VirtualSpaceman/transfer-estimation-medical/README.md

 ## Acknowledgments

-- L. Chaves is funded by Becas Santander/Unicamp – HUB 2022, Google LARA 2021, in part by the Coordena ̧c ̃ao de Aperfei ̧coamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code 001, and FAEPEX.
+- L. Chaves is funded by Becas Santander/Unicamp – HUB 2022, Google LARA 2021, in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code 001, and FAEPEX.
 - A. Bissoto is funded by FAPESP (2019/19619-7, 2022/09606-8).
-- S. Avila is
-funded by CNPq 315231/2020-3, FAPESP 2013/08293-7, 2020/09838-0, H.IAAC,
-Google LARA 2021 and Google AIR 2022.
+- S. Avila is funded by CNPq 315231/2020-3, FAPESP 2013/08293-7, 2020/09838-0, H.IAAC, Google LARA 2021 and Google AIR 2022.